jfrausto/cryptick/README.md

 ```
 AS A USER,
-I want to quickly and intuitively view the recent prices of my favorite crypto currencies, without navigating too much,
+I want to quickly and intuitively view the recent prices of my favorite crypto currencies
 so that I may get a simple, clear, and de-cluttered impression of the market
 ```